Akashsingh1118/submissions/README.md

-This repo contains solutions to questions related to concepts such as : </br>
+This repo contains solution to some of the questions which I solved related to concepts such as : </br>

 * Digit dp
 * Segment and fenwick trees